Kingsolomon445/some-python-projects/README.md

 # some-python-projects
-In this repository contains some python scripting and python GUI projects
+In this repository contains some python scripting and python GUI projects(Suitable for Beginners)

 ### [Text to Morse Code Converter](https://github.com/Kingsolomon445/some-python-projects/tree/main/text_morse-code)